Style Guide & Feature Test

 Code Blocks

-is stripped from the copied text).
-ASCII diagrams (text/ascii) show no label.
+diagrams (text/ascii) show no label.

 # enumerate listening sockets